 What is a Diabetic Coma?

-A diabetic coma is a medical emergency wherein an individual will lose consciousness as a result of an imbalance in their insulin and glucose levels.
-Diabetic comas are relatively uncommon, but they occur often enough that it’s important to be aware of the potential causes, signs, and symptoms of them in order to prevent yourself or someone you love from entering one.
+A diabetic coma is a medical emergency wherein an individual loses consciousness as a result of a severe imbalance in their insulin and glucose levels.
+Diabetic comas are relatively uncommon, but they occur often enough that it is important to be aware of the potential causes, signs, and symptoms, both to protect yourself and to recognize when someone you love needs immediate help.

 What Causes a Diabetic Coma?

-A diabetic coma is most often caused by either hyperglycemia or hypoglycemia.
-These conditions occur at opposite ends of the spectrum of blood glucose levels in the body.
-Extremely high blood glucose levels, also known as blood sugar levels, are referred to as hyperglycemia, while extremely low blood sugar levels are referred to as hypoglycemia.
-Hyperglycemia often causes dehydration, which can lead to a loss of consciousness.
-Hypoglycemia leads to a loss of glucose in the brain, which can also lead to a diabetic coma.
+A diabetic coma is most often caused by either hyperglycemia or hypoglycemia, conditions that occur at opposite ends of the blood glucose spectrum.
+Extremely high blood glucose levels, or hyperglycemia, frequently cause dehydration, which can progress to a loss of consciousness.
+Extremely low blood sugar levels, or hypoglycemia, deprive the brain of glucose and can equally trigger a diabetic coma.

-Another less common cause of diabetic comas is diabetic ketoacidosis (DKA).
-Typically, the body will use a process called cellular respiration to convert glucose into energy.
-When blood sugar levels are too low, the body will begin to burn fat for energy, which produces ketones.
-When ketone levels in the blood are too high, your blood will become more acidic and will make you sick, lead to a diabetic coma, or lead to death.
-People with type 1 diabetes are at a higher risk for developing DKA, but it can happen to anyone.
+Another less common but serious cause of diabetic comas is diabetic ketoacidosis (DKA).
+When blood sugar levels are too low, the body begins burning fat for energy, which produces ketones.
+When ketone levels in the blood become dangerously elevated, the blood becomes more acidic, a state that can make you seriously ill, trigger a diabetic coma, or in extreme cases, lead to death.
+People with type 1 diabetes carry a higher risk for DKA, though it can occur in anyone with diabetes.

 Signs and Symptoms

-Because any one of the above conditions can cause someone to enter a diabetic coma, it’s vital that you understand the signs and symptoms of each condition and know when to seek help.
-Furthermore, understand that these are not the only signs of these conditions, nor do you need to experience all of them before reaching out for help.
-If you suspect that you or a loved one is experiencing any symptoms of high or low blood sugar or high ketone levels, check your blood sugar levels and seek professional help immediately.
+Because any of the above conditions can cause someone to enter a diabetic coma, it is vital to understand the warning signs of each and know when to seek emergency help.
+These are not exhaustive lists, and you do not need to experience every symptom before reaching out for medical attention.

 Signs of Hyperglycemia